 As the first step, the device downloads new firmware binary from a remote WEB server.
 New firmware can be downloaded from a remote server in various ways — for example, using FTP or HTTP/HTTPS protocols.

-If possible, it is better to download firmware as a single file instead of in chunks.
-The latter allows you to avoid possible lack of RAM to store the whole file, but it requires careful reassembly of packets if the download is interrupted, for example, due to communication issues.
+If possible, it is better to download the firmware as a single file instead of in chunks.
+The latter allows you to avoid a possible lack of RAM to store the whole file, but it requires careful reassembly of packets if the download is interrupted, for example, due to communication issues.

 Persistent memory storage